BrandenEK/Archipelago/README.md

 * Subnautica
 * Slay the Spire
 * Risk of Rain 2
-* The Legend of Zelda: Ocarina of Time
-* Timespinner
-* Super Metroid
-* Secret of Evermore
-* Final Fantasy
-* Rogue Legacy
-* VVVVVV
-* Raft
 * Super Mario 64
 * Meritous
 * Super Metroid/Link to the Past combo randomizer (SMZ3)